OneSignal/OneSignal-WordPress-Plugin/readme.txt

 - Fixed bug from 1.17.6 where updating old posts would result in 400 level errors

 = 1.17.6 =

-- Fixed bug where scheduled posts would send notifications immediately, added Gutenberg support for scheduled notifications

-= 1.17.5 =

 - Updated notice message to reflect changes to time limiter, removed extra newline from description